 Starting out on the hype cycle

 IBN started out well-ahead of market demand and availability of solutions as soon as Gartner coined the term in early 2017.
-Gartner analyst, Andrew Lerner, , “IBN will not be mainstream for several years, but solutions are now emerging that provide value in the enterprise.”
+Gartner analyst, Andrew Lerner, noted then that, “IBN will not be mainstream for several years, but solutions are now emerging that provide value in the enterprise.”
 The IBN vision grew out of the need for greater network automation following the partial success of Software Defined Networking (SDN) to simplify cloud deployments and virtual networking.
 As defined, IBN would automate the analysis and remediation of network errors, as well as intelligently automate configuration updates to align with administrators’ high-level intent.

 While everyone agreed this was a worthy objective, the obvious requirement for a layer of artificial intelligence in real-world solutions that mirrored the expertise of the most seasoned network architects posed a significant challenge.
 Meanwhile, many vendors started to take advantage of the hype and pitch any solution that guided configurations or analysis as "intent-based," diluting the term and confusing the market.

 Reasoning about network behavior

 An important milestone, though, has now been reached in layering fundamental intelligence about network behavior into emerging solutions.
 This is a critical piece that allows the automation software to reason about either what the current network design is actually capable of doing, or what proposed changes to a network will actually enable (or break).
 Reasoning about the possible behavior of a network can allow organizations to proactively isolate and remove potential configuration errors before they cause an outage.
 Or IT teams can accelerate change windows by verifying that proposed fixes will actually work as intended in a much shorter amount of time.